 Disclosure Quantity Units

 Materials used by weight or volume

 Renewable Luzon - 76,468,560 kg

 Visayas -

 48,329,676.52

 Mindanao -

 84,128,100

 non-renewable Luzon - 1,531,440 Kg

 Visayas -

 2,077,707.23

 Mindanao - 588,897

-Percentage of recycled input materials used to manufacture the organization's primary products and services 0 %
+Percentage of recycled input materials used to manufacture the 0 %

+organization's primary products and services

-· · · · · · · · · · · · · · · · · · · Which stakeholders are affected?
-Management Approach where VITA operates, the government and customers. operations.
+• Which stakeholders are affected?
+Management Approach raw materials for feed production - macro, micro and packaging. where VITA operates, the As can be seen in the data, VITA heavily uses renewable materials in its operations.
 The non-renewable materials are the packaging used for the feeds (sacks).
 As for the non-renewable materials, VITA is shifting from the laminated sack to reusable woven sack for its feeds.
 As can be seen, however, while VITA uses more renewable materials than non-renewable materials, it does not use recycled materials in its production.
 Since VITA still uses non-renewable materials, it is still contributing to waste generation and pollution.
 The management is taking steps to address waste and pollution generated and contributed.
 What are the Risk/s Identified?
 Shortage or scarcity of renewable or reusable materials due to increase in demand for the same.

-The continuous demand for non- renewable materials increases VITA's contribution to pollution and waste.
-Legal and reputational risks are also seen considering that the thrust now is for companies to operate in a more environment friendly manner, if not 100% environment friendly manner.
-What are the Opportunity/ies Identified?
-Reduction in waste and pollution contribution.
+The continuous demand for nonrenewable materials increases

+VITA's contribution to pollution and

+waste.

+Legal and reputational risks are also

+seen considering that the thrust

+now is for companies to operate in

+a more environment friendly

+manner, if not 100% environment

+friendly manner.

+What are the Opportunity/ies

+Identified?

+Reduction in waste and pollution

+The state of the s

+contribution.

+In addition, there is still opportunity

+In addition, there is still opportunity to use more renewable, reusable

+In addition, there is still opportunity to use more renewable, reusable and recyclable materials in the

 In addition, there is still opportunity to use more renewable, reusable